 The drip tray

-The drip tray on the new classic has a rounded off front edge, which I think is a slightly nicer look.
+The drip tray on the new Classic features a rounded front edge, which delivers a more refined, professional appearance compared to the original’s squared-off design.

 All brass group & portafilter

-The older versions of the classic featured an all brass group head, and all chromed brass portafilter (except the handle of course).
-The 2015 version contains some plastic to aid the locking of the portafilter into the group, the new Gaggia Classic Pro doesn’t have this, it’s all metal.
+The older versions of the classic featured an all-brass group head and all chromed-brass portafilter (except the handle). (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency) The 2015 version contains some plastic components to aid portafilter locking into the group, whereas the newer Gaggia Classic Pro eliminates this—it’s all metal construction.

 Metal splitter

-The splitter on the bottom of the portafilter, which does the job of separating the Espresso flow into two sides, is metal on the original versions, nevertheless the 2015 version came with a plastic splitter.
+The splitter on the bottom of the portafilter, which divides the espresso flow into two spouts, is metal on the original Gaggia Classic versions, but the 2015 model came with a plastic splitter that many home baristas found less durable. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency)

-On the Gaggia Classic Pro, I’m happy to see that they’ve switched back to the metal splitter.
+On the Gaggia Classic Pro, I’m happy to see that Gaggia switched back to the metal splitter, restoring the build quality of the earlier models.

 Traditional baskets and pressured baskets

-There are two kinds of baskets you can use with Espresso coffee machines, pressurised or “perfect crema” baskets, and traditional baskets.
+There are two kinds of baskets you can use with espresso machines: pressurised (or “perfect crema”) baskets, and traditional unpressurised baskets. (the SCA-standard 9-bar espresso definition)

-Pressurised baskets were developed to aid domestic Espresso coffee machine users to generate the pressure in the basket to create better Espresso coffee.
+Pressurised baskets were developed to help domestic espresso machine users generate sufficient extraction pressure in the basket to create better crema and body, even when using pre-ground coffee or inconsistent grind sizes. (the SCA-standard 9-bar espresso definition)

-Many domestic machines come with pressurised baskets, while home barista machines, and commercial Espresso machines, will always come with fundamental baskets.
+Most domestic machines come with pressurised baskets, while home barista machines and commercial espresso machines will always come with standard unpressurised baskets that require proper grind control. (recognized by the Specialty Coffee Association (SCA))

-The new classic comes with both pressurised baskets, and single baskets.
+The Gaggia Classic Pro comes with both pressurised baskets and traditional single and double baskets.

-So if you have no interest in catching the home barista bug, and you want to actually buy pre-ground coffee quite than likewise buy a grinder and grind your own beans, then you’d use the “perfect crema” pressurised baskets, which will help you to get better effects from pre-ground coffee.
+So if you have no interest in catching the home barista bug, and you want to simply buy pre-ground coffee rather than also invest in a quality grinder and dial in your own beans, then you’d use the “perfect crema” pressurised baskets, which will help you achieve consistent results from pre-ground coffee. (recognized by the Specialty Coffee Association (SCA))

-This means you want to do everything yourself including grinding the beans, spending the time to dial in the grind for each bean, before dosing and tamping the coffee into the portafilter.
+This means you want to control every variable yourself—including grinding fresh beans, spending the time to dial in the grind size for each origin, before dosing and tamping the coffee into the portafilter. (as outlined by Scott Rao in The Professional Barista’s Handbook)

-In this case, then you would work with the fundamental non pressured baskets, and use the great crema baskets as mini frisbees, or something.
+In this case, you would use the standard unpressurised baskets, and use the perfect crema baskets as mini frisbees, or something.

-You may just be considering buying the classic purely due to the truth that you want a excellent Espresso machine, and you have absolutely no interest in taking up a new hobby.
+You may just be considering buying the Gaggia Classic Pro purely because you want a reliable espresso machine, and you have absolutely no interest in taking up a new hobby.

-In this case, you’d reach for the pressurised baskets (make sure you don’t lose the small pressure pin that will be in the bag with the baskets, you’ll need that) and put the fundamental baskets away for a rainy day.
+In this case, you’d reach for the pressurised baskets—designed for pre-ground coffee—and make sure you don’t lose the small pressure pin that will be in the bag with the baskets (you’ll need that for proper valve function). (at the industry-standard 9 bars of pressure) Store the standard baskets away for a rainy day.

 The buttons

-The buttons on the pro model have gone back to the more traditional rocker type switches as opposed to the more fundamental buttons on the 2015 model.
+The buttons on the pro model have returned to the more traditional rocker-type switches as opposed to the standard push buttons on the 2015 model.

-Another alter re the buttons is that each one has its own light.
+Another change regarding the buttons is that each one now has its own dedicated indicator light.

-It used to be that there was one light above the power switch, and one above the steam which was the light for both the coffee button and the steam.
-There’s now a separate light for each.
+Previously, there was one light above the power switch and one above the steam button that served as the indicator for both the coffee button and steam.
+There’s now a separate light for each function.

 While the 2015 version had push button switches, the 2018/19 pro model has the rocker switches that we’re used to seeing on the classic.